 Visit the program website for additional information.

-The following requirements must be fulfilled: 30 credits, including 9 credits in core course, 21 credits in courses in the concentration,and successful completion of the master of arts in education and human development comprehensive examination.
+The following requirements must be fulfilled: 30 credits, including 9 credits in core course, 21 credits in courses in the concentration, successful completion of the master of arts in education and human development comprehensive examination, and completion of the relevant teacher licensure assessments (i.e., PRAXIS) required by the District of Columbia Educator Licensure Services Office.

 |Interdisciplinary studies of literacy and reading education concentration|